 Since everyone can benefit from learning to develop intercultural competence, professional programs should be provided to leaders and employees on a regular basis.
 Moreover, they should be offered as a standard and normal organizational best practice that builds an inclusive and therefore stronger organizational culture.
 Intercultural competence *training* (please see the note at the end of this article) should not be resorted to, opportunistically as a remedial measure, when intercultural conflicts have occurred.
 That approach is self-defeating as it serves to stigmatize – create apprehension and shame – about such training as well as stigmatize the employees who are singled out to attend it.
 Remember that those employees are part of a system and a systemic (organizational) approach would yield better results.
 In other words, stop the blame game!

-Myth #2: I don’t need intercultural competence if I don’t work in a diverse workplace.
+Myth #2: I don’t need cultural competence training if I don’t work in a diverse workplace.

 All workplaces and communities are, in fact, diverse even if diversity – a mix of differences – is not properly understood or acknowledged by the leaders.
 There are many kinds and different degrees of diversity and some kinds are less visible and perceptible than others.
 Workplaces and communities will vary from one to the other in this regard.
 Whatever the situation, it is important to develop the capability to navigate intercultural or diversity (differences in age or generation, gender, sexual identity, ability, ethnicity, first language, etc.) interactions appropriately, that is, intercultural competence, especially if we aim to collaborate as equals and achieve optimum contributions from our diverse teams.

-Myth #3: It is impossible to adapt to cultural differences because there are too many cultures in our society.
+Myth #3: It is impossible to adapt to cultural differences because there are too many cultures and diversity dimensions in our society.

 It is our responsibility to acquire culture-specific knowledge that is pertinent to our social and cultural contexts.
 However, developing intercultural competence is not about trying to learn everything about every culture that is present in our society or school system or workplace.
 In order to adapt to cultural differences, a well-rounded and balanced approach would be to learn both targeted culture-specific knowledge and culture-general knowledge or knowledge that applies to all cultures.
 For example, a type of culture-general knowledge is linear and circular communication styles.